 MC’s academic growth has also seen the arrival of stellar new programs.
 The Physician Assistant program is the only one of its type in the Magnolia State.
-The program now enrolls 90 students, with the first one to graduate in December 2013.
+The program now enrolls 90 students.
 The two and one-half year master’s program will train professionals to work under the supervision of physicians.
 The program is based at newly renovated facilities in the Baptist Healthplex and works closely with the University of Mississippi Medical Center, federal clinics and hospitals in the region.
 The P.A. program will produce professionals who will play critical roles in easing the state’s medical shortages in underserved areas of the state and nation.
 New doctoral programs in educational leadership and counseling are also adding new students.
 Mississippi College made history by awarding its first educational leadership doctorate in August 2011 to a Jackson elementary school principal.

 Dr. Royce began his 12th year in the Fall of 2013 with many accomplishments to spotlight over the past ten years, but with many goals ahead as the Baptist-affiliated university seeks to achieve its vision “To be recognized as a university known for academic excellence and commitment to the cause of Christ.”

 Fairest of all is our dear Mississippi,